 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If $\geq 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If $\leq 94\%$ apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to $\geq 94\%$. - 3.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If \leq 89% apply nasal cannula at 2-6 LPM.
+If unable to increase > 94% move to 15 LPM via NRM. - 3.
 Load and transport as soon as possible. - 4.
-Initiate Paramedic Care intercept. - 5.
+(BLS) Initiate ALS intercept. - 5.
 Never attempt to pull the baby from the vagina by the trunk or legs. - 6.
 As soon as the legs are delivered, support the baby's body (wrapped in a towel). - 7.
 After the shoulders are delivered, gently elevate the trunk and legs to aid in the delivery of the head. - 8.
 The head should deliver in 30 seconds.
 If it does not reach 2 fingers into the vagina to locate the infant's mouth.
 Press the vaginal wall away from the baby's mouth to provide unrestricted respirations. - 9.
 Contact Medical Control as soon as possible.